EmilyMabie/WeeklyAccomplishments/README.md

 Month Eight | Vetted, interviewed, and recommended candidates for additional Instructional Designer roles.
 Revised and edited the template course used for new content creation in the LMS.
 Advised UX/UI/Development departments on Curriculum Admin needs.
 Co-authored, scripted, storyboarded, filmed, and edited a five video series on metacognition.
 Month Nine | Authored SOP on authentic mentor partnership between private organizations.
 Onboarded new Instructional Designers to the team.
 Conceptualized, created, and deployed multimedia supports for targeted student success.
 Month Ten | Initiated a quarterly initiative project.
 Project-managed large-scale project (including compiling meta-analysis of existing research, presenting recommendations, roadmapping milestones, assigning roles and stakeholder teams, and designing product).
 Month Eleven | Project outcome measured to indicate a nearly 50% reduction in drops.
 Scripted, compiled, and edited video components for learning artifacts.
+Created the org's first affinity group, establishing internal community for LGBTQIA+ staff.
 Month Twelve | One year at Coding Dojo!